-Playing the Lisbon Portuguese Guitarra by Ronald Louis Fernández ©2000
+Playing the Lisbon Portuguese Guitarra by Ronald Louis Fernández ©2000, revised 2010

 Page 1 of 8 web pages